Related ToolsGithub CopilotCursorTabnineAmazon Q Developer

 vs. Amazon Q Developer: Amazon’s offering focuses on AWS integration and migration assistance.
 Better if you’re heavily invested in AWS.
 See Amazon Q review.

-Why I chose Copilot: GitHub integration, broad language support, and the chat interface.
-The 2026 Workspace feature sealed the deal — context across my entire project is game-changing.
+Why Copilot wins for many developers: GitHub integration, broad language support, and the chat interface.
+The 2026 Workspace feature seals the deal - context across an entire project is a major shift.

 Real-World Productivity Impact